 At the start of each term students are provided with a tailored programme in order to meet their skill level and athletic goals for the year.
 Students are categorised into three levels:

 - Elite – Swimmers who want to compete at a regional, national or international level and who will train all-year-round

 - A squad – Swimmers who want to compete and train for the WSSSC, NISSSC, NZSSSC and multi-sport or open water events to meet qualifying standards.

 - B squad – Swimmers who want to improve their overall swimming ability and confidence in the water in order to compete confidently during PE lessons and inter-house competitions.

 There is a small cost of up to $80 per student per term which covers the cost of extra coaching for their lessons.
 Additional cost is incurred for entry into secondary school competitions – each competition is usually less than $10.
 Travel, competition and accommodation expenses incurred at tournaments is dispersed to students' accounts.

-The squad now is in training for the New Zealand Secondary Schools Championships which will held in September (2018).
-In (2017) the squad achieved a national secondary school’s ranking of 11th.
-Getting into the top 10 is (2018) target.
+- The squad is now in training for the New Zealand Secondary Schools Championships which will be held in September (2018).
+In 2017, the squad achieved a national secondary school’s ranking of 11th

 Roger has coached swimming at St Paul’s for more than 10 years, training swimmers from learn-to-swim level to regional secondary schools level.
 He has helped St Paul’s to achieve continuous top-three school rankings at the Waikato secondary school swimming championships year-on-year.
 From school years, swimming and life saving, Roger trained as an instructor with the Volunteer Swimming Service when he started teaching in the 70s and has continued his association with teaching swimming ever since.